Today, we will continue our series on overcoats & topcoats with the Covert Coat. In this guide, we will discuss the history of the garment,

-In 1893, it was cut much more fitted and was usually just 3 inches longer than the lounge coat underneath of it.
+In 1893, it was cut much more fitted and was usually just 3 inches longer than the lounge coat worn underneath it.
 Also, it was single breasted and now had a fly front as well as 4 pockets.
 Four years later, the first Covert Coat with Raglan sleeves appeared on London streets, but this fashion never really caught on.
 Over the next two decades, the style hardly changed and its mass appeal faded.
 By the 1950’s, the Covert Coat was en vogue again and now featured a flapped chest pocket.
 The basic characteristics of the Covert Coat were as follows and remained unchanged ever since:

 - Single breasted with a fly front

 - Short topcoat that is just a little longer than the jacket beneath

 - Signature four (sometimes five) lines of stitching at the cuffs and hem, and optionally on the flap of the chest pocket

 - Two flap pockets with optional ticket pocket

 - The collar is constructed either of covert cloth or velvet